DWilliames/paddy2-beta/README.md

 - [ ] Re-layout after deleting layers in Sketch v50 (seems to work in previous versions)
 - [x] Re-layout after pasting a new layer into a Stack group
 - [x] Pixel fit the spacing – based on the user's preferences
-- [ ] Allow multiple spacing values – e.g. (10 20) would alternate spacing 10 and 20 pixels
+- [ ] STRETCH: Allow multiple spacing values – e.g. (10 20) would alternate spacing 10 and 20 pixels
+- [ ] STRETCH: After resizing a Stack group, resize the children to respect the new size, and the spacing.
+This is a really tricky one!
+But would be a huge time saver!!!
 #### User interface
 - [x] Show a view in the inspector when eligible to create a stack group
 - [x] Show UI in the inspector to manipulate the stack vie properties